Mike Alessi: Personal life

 Mike currently splits his time living in Victorville, California, and Hilliard, Florida, with his wife, Danielle.
 They were married on September 28, 2011.

 Sponsorships

 Mike Alessi has raced for Honda, Factory Suzuki, Factory KTM, and now MotoConcepts Suzuki.
 Mike's major sponsors include, WASPcam Action Cameras, Motoconcepts Rider Accessories, JT Racing USA (gear), Shoei (helmets), Alpinestars (boots), EKS Brand goggles, and EVS Knee Braces.

 Controversy

 A Notice of Offense and Penalty was submitted by Roy Janson, Competition Director, on July 22, 2013, for crew and family member Jeff Alessi using a green laser pointer to distract other racers at the starting gate during the Washougal National July 20, 2013.
 It is indicated that "Mike Alessi is hereby held responsible for the actions of his crew members, and is fined $10,000" as well as a fine of $5,000 for Jeff Alessi's verbal confrontations with race officials.
-On February 22nd, Alessi was involved in a crash with RCH team rider Broc Tickle while in a 450sx heat race in Atlanta.
-As they both entered a turn, Alessi (on the inside) T-boned Broc Tickle, sending him off the track.
-Alessi was fined $4000 and put on probation for the rest of the 2014 supercross season.